Gold Token (GLDT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Gold Token Historical Price

-According to the latest data gathered on Gold Token live price page, the current price of Gold Token is 1.087USD.
-The circulating supply of Gold Token(GLDT) is 631.90K GLDT , giving it a market capitalization of $686.76K.
+According to the latest data gathered on Gold Token live price page, the current price of Gold Token is 1.11USD.
+The circulating supply of Gold Token(GLDT) is 631.90K GLDT , giving it a market capitalization of $698.40K.

 The Gold Token Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of GLDT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.